Sridhar-Srisuresh/project-code-to-pdf-converter/README.md

 - Generates a project overview and table of contents
 - Extracts docstrings and comments from Python files
 - Allows user to choose between PDF and text file output

+## Limitations

+- File size and type restrictions may apply based on the capabilities of the underlying conversion libraries.

 ## Requirements